 With the 2013 release of their studio debut recording, "Monday Night!", the word is out!
 The CD Woodbury Band has gone on to international critical acclaim, radio, and internet airplay.
 In terms of radio airplay, the CD Woodbury Band could be the most successful currently unsigned and unrepresented blues artists of 2013.

 Get ready for an evening full of burning guitar, rockin’ blues, tasteful keyboards, soulful sax, and great tunes!
-The CD Woodbury Band will be at Grand Central on Saturday (July 26th ) at 8 pm.
+The CD Woodbury Band will be at Grand Central on Saturday, July 26th at 8 pm until 11 pm.

 Malo Castro and Clave con Jazz have been together for 10 years.
 Malo began his music career when he was 15 years old growing up in Puerto Rico surrounded by Latin music.
 His desire to play Latin jazz was fulfilled when he formed the group, “Clave Con Jazz”.

 The members of the group come from a variety of musical backgrounds, each bringing their own style making Clave con Jazz one of the best Latin Jazz groups in the NW.
 Clave Con Jazz was voted “Best Latin Jazz as well as the “Best Jazz Group” at the Kitsap County Music Awards in 2000 and 2001..